oarepo/oarepo-heartbeat/README.rst

 Invenio usage:
 ==============

-To use this library on invenio, do not forget to add it to setup's blueprints:
+To use this library on invenio, do not forget to add it to setup's blueprints and define your own readiness & liveliness signal handlers as needed (for example, checking database, ES connectivity):

 .. code:: python